TheBuildHers/SmartSafe/README.md

-Here the SmartSafe code is documented for easy, intutive use.
+Here the SmartSafe code is documented for easy, intuitive use.